rsattar/Voucher/README.md

 ## Todo / Things I'd Love Your Help With!
 * Encryption?
 Currently Voucher *does not* encrypt any data between the server and the client, so I suppose if someone wanted your credentials (See **Recommendations** section above), they could have a packet sniffer on your local network and access your credentials.

-* Maybe change the response to be not called `tokenData`, as it's an `NSData` object, so anything can be passed back.

 * Make Voucher Server work on `OS X`, and even `tvOS`!
 Would probably just need new framework targets, and additional test apps.